wp-plugins/terms-of-use-2/readme.txt

 6. Option to clear all agreement dates when the terms are changed so users will need to reaccept terms.
 7. Option to show agreement date on profile.

+If you would like to move the users' Terms of Use link, simply change 'index.php' on line 14 of 'tou-config.php'.

 Feedback and requests are welcome.

 Adapted from Levi Putna's Terms of Use plugin.